ckgresla/website/pages/ponderings.md

 11. When it is an option, take the data driven approach!

 12. [Japanese 90s Commercial for Cigarette-o, with Charlie Sheen](https://www.youtube.com/watch?v=ypKD0MieAI4)
+13. Things in life get serious when you incorporate someone or something else's value function as a term in your own.

 ## 2024